ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   `@TARGET_PLUGIN_FOLDER@`
 - date plugin will be removed on attempts to compile it with gcc 4.7, thanks to René Schwaiger
 - C plugin: storage/c metadata added
+- fix disabling documentation in CMake, thanks to Kurt Micheli
 - <<TODO>>

 ## Outlook

 The Order Preserving Minimal Perfect Hash Map (OPMPHM) is ready to extend `ksLookup`.
 The implementation of the randomized Las Vegas hash map algorithm is in a final stage and the heuristic functions that ensure time and space optimality are backed up by benchmarks.
-The next release will include the OPMPHM!
+Thanks to Kurt Micheli, the next release will include the OPMPHM!

 ## Get It!